coolOrangeLabs/powerSyncPublic/README.md

 powerSync is an extension for powerJobs to integrate with Autodesk Construction Cloud (ACC) and Fusion Team.
 It makes use of the Autodesk Platform Services (APS) APIs.

 ## Prerequisites
 powerSync requires coolOrange powerJobs to be installed on the Autodesk Vault Job Processor and on the Autodesk Vault Clients.
+The files in this repository are for both, powerJobs Client and powerJobs Processor and it is assumed that this sample gets installed on a sandbox environment where both, the Autodesk Vault Client and the Vault Job Processor are active.

 ## Installation
-- Download and install powerJobs Client and powerJobs Processor.
+- Download and install powerJobs Client and powerJobs Processor
-- Clone or download the repository and copy all folders, subfolder, and files from 'Program Files/coolOrange/Modules/powerAPS' to `%programfiles%\coolOrange\Modules\powerAPS` and from 'ProgramData/coolOrange' to `%programdata%\coolOrange`.
+- Clone or download the repository and copy all folders, subfolder, and files from 'Program Files/coolOrange/Modules/powerAPS' to `%programfiles%\coolOrange\Modules\powerAPS` and from 'ProgramData/coolOrange' to `%programdata%\coolOrange`
+- Make sure non of the cloned/downloaded files are blocked by Windows: https://support.coolorange.com/kb/how-to-unblock-files
+- Make sure Microsoft WebView2 is installed: https://go.microsoft.com/fwlink/p/?LinkId=2124703
-- Restart Vault to apply the changes.
+- Restart Vault to apply the changes

 ## Webinar Recording
 The configuration of powerSync, its base functionality and the benefits were explained in a dedicated webinar.
 The recording of this webinar can be found here: https://www.coolorange.com/webinar-follow-up-synchronize-autodesk-vault-with-acc